eka026/DSA210_Term_Project/README.md

 ## Project Idea
 The project aims to analyze my YouTube watch history to understand my viewing habits.
 The main goal is to:
 - Identify changes in my viewing habits over time
-- Examine the types of videos I watch
+- Examine the types of videos I watch and interacted via likes and comments
 - Detect patterns that may be linked to external events

 ---